 Commercial Building Inspections

-Showalter Property Consultants performs inspections on commercially-zoned buildings, including residential-zoned commercial, light commercial, and industrial, places of worship, and government buildings.
+Showalter Property Consultants performs inspections on commercially-zoned buildings, including residential-zoned commercial, light commercial, schools, and industrial, places of worship, and government buildings.

 We hold membership in the Certified Commercial Property Inspector Association (CCPIA).